Skip to content

 Publishing

-This guide covers the publishing workflow using Changesets.
+This guide covers the publishing workflow using git-cliff and manual releases.

 Overview